 BTAI Investors Have Opportunity to Lead BioXcel Therapeutics, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., July 18, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioXcel Therapeutics, Inc. ("BioXcel" or the "Company") (NASDAQ: BTAI).
+LOS ANGELES, July 24, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioXcel Therapeutics, Inc. ("BioXcel" or the "Company") (NASDAQ: BTAI).

 Class Period: December 15, 2021 – June 28, 2023